Updated: Dec 17, 2021

 1. In a bowl whisk together flour, salt, pepper, and cheese.

-2. Add your butter flavored crisco and "cut" into dough with a pastry cutter or two knives.
+2. Add butter flavored Crisco and "cut" into dough with a pastry cutter or two knives.

-3. Add your water little by little, lightly combining with a fork until it can be brought together into a loose, shaggy ball.
+3. Add water little by little, lightly combining with a fork until it can be brought together into a loose, shaggy ball.
+Place dough in plastic wrap and press to bring together into a ball.
+Don't knead or over work it.

 4. This recipe makes a top and a bottom, so divide dough into two.

-Roll out the bottom of your pie crust and place in your pie pan.
+Roll out the bottom of pie crust and place in pie pan.
 Add filling.

-Roll out the top of your pie crust and cut some slits in the top.
-Place over the filling.
+Roll out the top of your pie crust and place over the filling.
 Make sure to seal the sides well.

-- Every oven is different, so start checking periodically around 30 minutes in!
-Also, check in to make sure your crust isn't getting too browned.
+- Every oven is different, so start checking periodically around 40 minutes in to make sure the crust isn't getting too brown.